MoeShaa123/eng130_oop/oop_pillars.md

 # Object Oriented Programming (OOP)

+## What is OOP?
-## Object-oriented programming is based on the concept of objects.
+### Object-oriented programming is based on the concept of objects.
 In object-oriented programming data structures, or objects are defined, each with its own properties or attributes.

-### OOP has benefits such as:
+### The benefits of OOP are:

 * Being faster and easier to execute
 * Providing a clear structure for a program